The Always Up To Date Battery Consumption Test for Trail Cameras

 This calculation accounts for taking 15-day and 15-night videos every 24 hours.
 Each video is 10 seconds long.

-Trail Camera Battery Life Comparison.
+Trail and Wildlife Camera Battery Life Comparison.
 You can click on Photo Battery Life or Video Battery Life to sort the cameras.